zianglih/OoO-Processor-Report/README.md

   - We also test the issue, execute and complete logic resides inisde the fu_manager, using the output signal to inspect results sending to RS, ROB and LSQ.
 - icache
 - inst_buffer
   - iterative sliding window test
   - stress test via filling up then swapping all instructions out
 - load_store_queue
   - address overlap data forward test: e.g.: first byte forwarded from the first byte of A, second byte forwarded from the first byte of B
   - load issue dependency check: only issue memory request when all previous stores successfully issued with addresses
   - consecutive dispatch with simultaneous issue and retire
   - simultaneous rollback and retire
   -
-- map_table
+- map_table: Stress tested on new tag and old tag internal forwarding because of N-way superscalar.
 - mem_issue
 - mult: As a basic function unit wrote by us, we stress test it by inserting many different mult instructions to make sure this fully-pipelined mult module works properly.
 - regfile: Stress test on read requests, write requests and internal forwarding.
 We also test to expand the output gate to huge number (6 and 12).
-- rob
+- ROB:
+  - Stress test head tail moving logic.
+Since we support N-way superscalar, we unit tested multiple N to make sure it handles dispatching and retiring arbitrary N instructions.
+  - Rollback logic is another challenge in updating head and tail pointers.
+We covered a lot of edge cases such as the branch to be rollbacked is on the tail pointer.
+We tested the broadcasting of the rollback messages through unit testing on each different kinds of instructions, especially predicted branch.
+  - Retire logic is stress tested upon memory port limitation (can only retire one store each cycle); need to propagate retired memory operations to load store queue; need to set up barriers for branch incurring hazard.
+  - Complete to retire state transition logic is also unit tested since we support N-way superscalar feature.
 - rs

 Note as we have a notion of sub-systems, a lot of modules are actually hierarchical.
 We wrote test bench and debug such modules from bottom up.